simonmichael/hledger/hledger/hledger.m4.md

     ```

 3. Specify amounts for all postings, using exactly two commodities,
-   and let hledger infer the price that balances the transaction:
+   and let hledger infer the price that balances the transaction.
+   Note the effect of posting order: the price is added to first posting,
+   making it `€100 @@ $135`, as in example 2:

     ```journal
     2009/1/1